When’s your next book out?

 Nope, it’s like the Merry in Merry Christmas, and the Haskell in Eddie Haskell on Leave it to Beaver.

 My family all calls me Mer, anyway.
-Say it like the word “mare.”
+Say it like the word “mare,” barring other ideas.
+Or like the French word for the sea.
 Or like Rhoda calls Mary Tyler Moore in The Mary Tyler Moore Show because my mom really liked that and that’s why Mer is my nickname.

 This is also my birth name, for the person who anonymously asked on Tumblr at some point.